-Figure 10 shows the true loss rate and SLAM-estimated loss rate over the duration of experiments using long-lived TCP traffic in the dumbbell topology (top) and self-similar traffic on route r_2 in the star topology (bottom).
-True loss rate estimates are shown for 10 second intervals and estimates for SLAM are shown for 30 second intervals.
-Results for other experiments are consistent with plots in Figure 10.
-The upper and lower bars for SLAM indicate estimates of one standard deviation above and below the mean using the variance estimates derived from [37].
-For the SLAM estimates we see the narrowing of variance bounds as an experiment progresses, and ric along with a time series of queuing delays (top) and the DV matrix metric along with a time series of queuing delays (bottom).
-Background traffic is created using periodic intervals of CBR UDP traffic that are sent in on/off bursts each of approximately 500 msec in addition to continuous self-similar traffic at a 60% offered load.
+Fig. 10 shows the true loss rate and SLAM-estimated loss rate over the duration of experiments using self-similar traffic on route r_2 in the star topology.
+True loss rate estimates are shown for 10-s intervals and estimates for SLAM are shown for 30-s intervals.
+Results for other experiments are consistent with the plot in Fig. 10.
+The upper and lower bars for SLAM indicate estimates of one standard deviation above and below the mean using the variance estimates derived from [38].
+For the SLAM estimates we see the narrowing of variance bounds as an experiment progresses, and that the true loss rate is usually within these bounds.
+We also see that SLAM tracks the loss rate over time quite well, with its estimated mean closely following the true loss mean.